Kirthik13/Path-Finding-Visualizer/README.md

 # Path Finding Visualizer

-Developed a visualizer using Pygame to demonstrate working of different path-finding algorithms on a 2D Grid
+A visualizer using Pygame to demonstrate working of different path-finding algorithms on a 2D Grid